- MTC Childcare

 Keeping sidewalks shoveled, ice-free and safe can be very challenging for older adults and other Calgarians who have limited mobility.
 The Snow Angels campaign encourages citizens to clear snow and ice from the sidewalks of their neighbours who may be unable to do it themselves.
 Watch for people in your neighbourhood who could use help removing snow and ice and lend them a hand.
 For more information please visit www.calgary.ca/snowangels.

 Tips for Shoveling Snow and Ice

-- Use an ergonomic shaped snow shovel to help reduce back pain and make shoveling easier;
+- Use an ergonomically shaped snow shovel to help reduce back pain and make shoveling easier.

 - After removing the snow, you can apply road salt/de-icer wherever necessary.
 This makes it easier for pedestrians to walk past your house.

 Please have a wonderful day courtesy of MTC